 It is not impossible to eat wild mushrooms safely, but neither is ‘To eat or not to eat’ a decision to take lightly.
 My PR professor used to say, “When in doubt, throw it out,” and although he was referring to that type of writing known as “spin,” the dictum is applicable to wild mushrooms as well, especially when one lacks expertise with fungi or the willingness to consult reliable ID guides.

 Butter’s oysters did fit the profile for Pleurotus pulmonarius, a mushroom I’d never before eaten, though I have dined on its high elevation cousin, Pleurotus populinus.
-The low elevation variety is supposedly tougher, but the consistency was excellent nonetheless and 24 hours later I am happy to report I have lived to tell the tale.
+The low elevation species is supposedly tougher, but the consistency was excellent nonetheless.

 Folks seem a bit incredulous that it is wild mushroom season already, but my tummy can attest to it—at least insofar as lower elevation locations are concerned.
 Some words of advice for the would-be mycophagist: 1.
 Look for mushrooms after it rains; 2.
 Be absolutely certain of your identification; and 3.
 Try not to eat Butter’s oysters.